jonahschlie/mini-gpt/README.md

 The **scoring function** was designed to combine both tokenization efficiency and generalization:
 `score = test_tpw * (test_tpw / train_tpw)`

-We expected k to be very high with respect to the data size because Shakespeare’s works share a relatively consistent vocabulary and style.
+I expected k to be very high with respect to the data size because Shakespeare’s works share a relatively consistent vocabulary and style.

 - The tokens learned on the training data should apply well to the test data.
 - Only at very high k values (where BPE effectively memorizes entire words) should generalization begin to decline, as it starts creating tokens specific to words seen only in training.